Paediatric Fever Management Education Program

 An audio-visual presentation of modified fever management education program designed with consideration of parents and carers with varying levels of health literacy has been developed.
 The program describes the best ways to assess fever in infants and children, how to manage fever dependent on the level of fever, and also when parents/carers should seek primary care or emergency services.

-The brochure and DVD are readily accessible online for parents, carers and health professionals through the Centre for Applied Nursing Research > Links page.
+The brochure and DVD are readily accessible online for parents, carers and health professionals through the Centre for Applied Nursing Research > Education and Resources page.

 The aim of this study was to develop a modified fever management education program, including a brochure and video.
 It is suitable for parents/carers with varying levels of health literacy.